Share this post:

 “If all our tables were placed end to end, they would stretch 5.7 miles,” says the website for the Wanenmacher’s Tulsa Arms Show, the largest gun show in the world.
 5.7 miles.
 A lot of folks out there commute a comparable distance to work every day, if that helps put into perspective just how expansive the Tulsa Arms Show is.

-Another thing to consider is that the stated 5.7 miles mainly consists of firearms, swords, knives, ammo, gear, and everything in between.
+Another thing to consider is that the stated 5.7 miles mainly consists of firearms, swords, knives, ammo, gear, and every type of gun collection must have you can imagine.
 The sheer inventory contained within the walls of the Tulsa Expo Square for that weekend is so vast and varied, it would make a small nation’s military look like a Boy Scout troop.

 The Tulsa Arms Show began in 1968 and has since evolved into the biggest gun show in the world.
 As a firearms enthusiast, it is difficult to adequately express how awestruck I was upon seeing some of what was on display.
 I should emphasize that I was able to see only some of what was on display because my trip to Tulsa was far from a leisure trip.

-Since I began at Rock Island Auction, I’ve had the pleasure of representing our company at the Tulsa Arms Show twice.
+Since I began at Rock Island Auction, I’ve had the pleasure of representing our company at the Tulsa gun show twice.
 Both times I was there we were on the campaign trail for one of our premier auctions, so we naturally brought out some of the greatest items that would be up for sale less than a month later.

-Despite the fact that we don’t sell items at the show itself, our booth is one of the biggest crowd-pleasers.
-It’s never boring working the show, and it is a great opportunity to talk shop with fellow gun enthusiasts.
+Despite the fact that we don’t sell items at the show itself, our booth is one of the biggest crowd-pleasers, and Rock Island Auction's crowd at the 2021 Tulsa gun show was absolutely thriving.
+It’s never boring working the Wanenmacher gun show, and it is a great opportunity to talk shop with fellow gun enthusiasts.
 My personal favorite aspect of working these shows is the opportunity to share what I know with people, and to absorb the knowledge the crowd was willing to impart on me.

 Kevin Hogan, president of Rock Island Auction Company echoed a similar sentiment when I asked him why we make our gun show appearances a priority.
 “One of the biggest benefits of our presence at shows is our ability to interact with clients both old and new.
 Shows are an opportunity to reach out on a regional level that might not be possible otherwise.